2019 Annual Conference of the Global Forum on Productivity

 Further scope for improving the effectiveness of policies in achieving these aims exists by analysing existing evidence using micro-data, especially longitudinal linked employer-employee data.

-Please note that registrations are open until 1st June 2019.
+Please note that registrations were open until 1st June 2019 only.

 Participation is by invitation only and registration is mandatory to access the venue.

 In case your agency or organisation has not received an invitation, please contact firstname.lastname@example.org.